TTT-2/docs/docs/developers/content-creation/using-targetid.md

 TargetID is the system that displays information while looking at entities.
 This system got completely overhauled for TTT2 and is now easily extendable by addons.

-???+ abstract "Example of the Default Padding Used for Role Icons"
+???+ abstract "TargetID Usage Examples"
     ![Icon Padding](../../assets/images/article/targetid.png)

 ## Adding Information